 = 80000 (mg/h)

 There are two important points to mention here.
-The first is about the decomposition of Ozone, Ozone in an aqueous solution has a self-decomposition reaction.
+The first is about the decomposition of Ozone; ozone in an aqueous solution has a self-decomposition reaction.
 The decomposition reaction is a function of temperature.
-For example, you need to add 25% more for every extra 6 degrees in the water temperature.
-Check this for more information: How to Compensate for Half-Life of Ozone in Water, Half-life of Ozone.
+For example, you must add 25% more for every extra 6 degrees in the water temperature.
+Check this for more information: Sizing ozone equipment for your pool /How to Compensate for Half-Life of Ozone in Water / Half-life of Ozone.